timhall/svelte-apollo/README.md

     query: SEARCH_BY_AUTHOR
   });

-  // `books` is refetched with initial values and when author or search change
+  // `books` is fetched with initial values and then refetched when author or search change
   $: books.refetch({ author, search });
 </script>